 - Name: Certificate Policy and Certification Practice Statement for Telia Server Certificates

-- Release: 4.2
+- Release: As stated on the cover page

 - OID: 1.3.6.1.4.1.271.2.3.1.2.1

 - Location: http://cps.trust.telia.com/

 This CPS is also a CP for Telia OV, DV and Seal certificates.
 The certificates issued according to this CPS contain CP OID corresponding to the applicable certificate type.
 The routines and roles resulting from this CPS apply only in connection with certificates referring to the following CP OIDs: